-- The Advisory Centre for Education has produced this guide to the law on exclusion. - Coram Children's Legal Centre has a factsheet here. - The independent education charity IPSEA has a range of leaflets. - The local parent partnership website
+- The Advisory Centre for Education has produced this guide to the law on exclusion. - Coram Children's Legal Centre has a factsheet here. - The independent education charity IPSEA has a range of leaflets.

 ANNEX A

 GOVERNORS' REVIEW

 The Governing Body has a duty to consider parents' representations about an exclusion.
 Their responsibilities vary depending on the type of exclusion.